ekatwood/token_mint/README.md

 Pick the name, symbol, logo image, and description (optional) for your cryptocurrency.

 Pay the transaction fees using SOL.
-The website keeps a fee of 2% of tokens, which will be automatically staked.
+The website keeps a fee of 2% of token supply minted, which will be automatically staked.

 You can also opt-in to random airdrops from the token-mint treasury, as well as enroll in email notifications about upcoming and popular token auctions.